Tight Hamilton cycles with high discrepancy: Abstract

 \section{Abstract}

-In this paper, we initiate the study of discrepancy questions for spanning subgraphs of $k$-uniform hypergraphs.
-Our main result is that any $2$-colouring of the edges of a $k$-uniform $n$-vertex hypergraph $G$ with minimum $(k-1)$-degree $\delta(G) \ge (1/2+o(1))n$ contains a tight Hamilton cycle with high discrepancy, that is, with at least $n/2+\Omega(n)$ edges of one colour.
+In this paper, we study discrepancy questions for spanning subgraphs of $k$-uniform hypergraphs.
+Our main result is that, for any integers $k \ge 3$ and $r \ge 2$, any $r$-colouring of the edges of a $k$-uniform $n$-vertex hypergraph $G$ with minimum $(k-1)$-degree $\delta(G) \ge (1/2+o(1))n$ contains a tight Hamilton cycle with high discrepancy, that is, with at least $n/r+\Omega(n)$ edges of one colour.
 The minimum degree condition is asymptotically best possible and our theorem also implies a corresponding result for perfect matchings.
 Our tools combine various structural techniques such as Tur\'an-type problems and hypergraph shadows with probabilistic techniques such as random walks and the nibble method.
 We also propose several intriguing problems for future research.